DreamExposure/DisCal-Discord-Bot/README.md

 * Versatile and built for all types of Guilds
 * And much more coming soon!

 In addition to all of the features above, DisCal will automatically post an error report in the official DisCal guild!
-This way the DisCal development team will be alerted of an issue immediately and can fix is ASAP!!
+This way the DisCal development team will be alerted of an issue immediately and can fix it ASAP!!

 ## Planned Features